sainnhe/gruvbox-material-vscode/CONTRIBUTING.md

 ## Note

-- I've setup 2 pre-commit hook, one of which is used to generate `/themes/*.json` automatically using default user settings.
-So when developing this extension, don't care about how the themes files looks like but just focus on the typescript code.
+- I set up 2 pre-commit hooks, one of which is used to generate `/themes/*.json` automatically using default user settings.
+So when developing this extension, don't care about how the themes files looks like, but just focus on the typescript code.
 - DO NOT add new colors or modify existing colors in [/src/palette](https://github.com/sainnhe/gruvbox-material-vscode/tree/master/src/palette).
 The current color palettes are very carefully designed and tested on several devices.
 If you do want to change the color palettes, create a new theme extension instead.
 - Don't add new configuration options casually, there are already so many configuration options and too many options may confuse users.
 - Don't forget to update the changelog.